 About

 Howard Nash is an Emmy-nominated filmmaker, actor and award-winning screenwriter.
-He began his career in New York City, where at the tender age of 16, he volunteered at The American Place Theater.
-Working under director Phyllis Newman, he received his first exposure to professional theater, in an ensemble play that featured a young and ambitious Tovah Feldshuh.
+He began his career in New York City, where at the tender age of 16, he volunteered at Off Broadway’s American Place Theater.
+Working under director Phyllis Newman, he received his first exposure to professional theater, in an ensemble play that also featured a young and ambitious Tovah Feldshuh.
 From there he went on to perform with the Hudson Guild Theater, in an experimental play under the guidance of director Craig Anderson.
+He further studied his craft at The Lee Strasberg Theater Institute, studying one semester with Lee himself, and, in later years, with John Strasberg, Irma Sandrey and Geoffrey Horne.
+He has since managed to juggle his acting work with an equally busy career as an Emmy-nominated film and television producer.

 His first television appearance was an “under-five line” cameo in the network TV soap opera, “The Edge of Night”.
-Subsequent performances included “Marathon” (Alan Landsberg Productions), and a half dozen cable TV assignments produced under the NY AFTRA Local Television Code.
-He’s also written and starred in “The Meeting Chronicles”, a comedy web series about a screenwriters group, that's never managed to write a single screenplay.
+Subsequent appearances included “Marathon” (Alan Landsberg Productions), and a half dozen cable TV assignments produced under the NY AFTRA Local Television Code.
+He’s also co-written and starred in “The Meeting Chronicles”, a comedy web series about a screenwriters group that's never managed to write a single screenplay.

 Soon after working in television, Howard appeared in his first indie feature, the crime thriller “Tracks”, starring Ice-T. The film is the true story of a suburban teenager who, goaded by friends, pulls a railroad switch and crashes a train, killing its conductor.
 The film aired on HBO, Showtime and Cinemax, and won the Jury Award at the Long Island International Film Exposition.

-In 2009, Howard starred in the faith-based film, “Heaven’s Messenger”, working alongside John Heard, Vincent Pastore and Star Trek’s Robert Picardo.
+In 2009, Howard starred in the faith-based film, “Heaven’s Messenger”, with John Heard, Vincent Pastore and Star Trek’s Robert Picardo.
 It was during this time he and Mr. Heard began a close professional relationship, which endured until the actor’s tragic passing in 2017.
+In 2010, he played a featured role in the feature film, “Big Shots”, working alongside actors Ryan Hurst and William Devane; and in 2018, he appeared in the indie film, “Sarah Q”, starring Burt Young, Sally Kirkland and Tony Sirico.

 Demo Reel